SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Pinkie entered the shop as Rarity noticed a large flat present on Pinkie's back.

 Pinkie sat the present on a modeling pedestal.
-"This is from Fluttershy and I."
+"This is from me and Fluttershy."

 Rarity smiled.
 "Oh, you didn't have to get me anything."